JuliaLang/PrecompileTools.jl/docs/src/index.md

 Note that recompiling invalidations can be useful even if you don't add any additional workloads.

-Alternatively, if you're a package developer worried about "collateral damage" from extending functions owned by Base or other package (i.e., those that require `import` or module-scoping when defining the method), you can wrap those method definitions:
+Alternatively, if you're a package developer worried about "collateral damage" you may cause by extending functions owned by Base or other package (i.e., those that require `import` or module-scoping when defining the method), you can wrap those method definitions: